-200. Philippines - Certification of meat and dairy products
+150. Philippines - Certification of meat and dairy products

-Raised by: Canada Supported by: Australia, European Communities, Korea, New Zealand, United States Dates raised: November 2002 (G/SPS/R/28, paras.
-98-100), April 2003 (G/SPS/R/29, paras.
-70-71) Relevant document(s): G/SPS/PHL/44 Solution: Implementation of MO7 deferred indefinitely meat and dairy products.
+Raised by: Canada

+Supported by: Australia, European Communities, Korea, New Zealand, United States

+Dates raised: November 2002 (G/SPS/R/28, paras.
+98-100), April 2003 (G/SPS/R/29,

+paras.
+70-71)

+Relevant G/SPS/PHL/44

+document(s):

+Solution: Implementation of MO7 deferred indefinitely

+135. Canada expressed concerns about the effects of the memorandum order MO7 from the Philippines Department of Agriculture, noting that it would have serious effects upon its exports of meat and dairy products.
 While Canada did not quarrel with the requirement that imports be produced in plants applying HACCP procedures and that there be a certification to this effect, it was not clear whether Philippine producers were subject to similar requirements.
 The requirement of a third party independent certification was unwarranted and not the least trade restrictive option.
 Canada's governmental authority, the Canadian Food Inspection Agency, was prepared to certify that exports to the Philippines had been produced in HACCP compliant plants and there was no need for additional certification by a third party.
 The European Communities, Australia, Korea, New Zealand and the United States shared this concern.
-The EC certification requirements already put a lot of emphasis on HACCP compliance.
+The EC certification requirements already put a lot of emphasis on

+HACCP compliance.
 Australia felt that the Philippine's proposed measures were not in accordance with SPS obligations.